Rookie441/CTF/CTFs/CDDC21_Writeup.md

 ![image](https://user-images.githubusercontent.com/68913871/123536888-6cabde80-d75f-11eb-9aae-b7c34799e4bc.png)

-- Did not release the full scoreboard at the end of the event despite emailing them.
+- Did not release the full scoreboard at the end of the event.
+Had to specially email the organizers to inquire.

 ![image](https://user-images.githubusercontent.com/68913871/123536829-1dfe4480-d75f-11eb-8cab-96563d7b735a.png)